A6du11ah/DAASH-IUTCricShot/README.md

 * Advanced Object Detection with YOLO v9: Utilizes a custom-trained YOLO v9 model to locate and crop the batsman from the video frames.
 * LRCN for Shot Type Classification: Employs a Long-term Recurrent Convolutional Network (LRCN) to analyze the cropped video sequence and classify the shot type.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Methodology

+* Object Detection:
+    * YOLO v9 is used to detect the batsman in each frame.
+    * The detected region around the batsman is cropped for further analysis.
+* Shot Classification:
+    * The cropped video sequence is processed by an LRCN model.
+    * The LRCN model classifies the type of cricket shot based on the batsman’s movements.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>